Should I Retire to Cape Cod?

 While Massachusetts has a fairly high residential property tax rate at 1.17%, the municipal property tax rates vary across the Cape’s towns.
 Kinlin Grover Real estate notes that “They reach a high of $14.31 per $1,000 of assessed value in Sandwich and a low of $4.82 per $1,000 in Chatham.”
 They also advise researching town and water district taxes, as these are combined in towns like Mashpee to create a Real Estate Total Tax.should i retire to cape cod 04

-The housing market is bustling on the Cape at the moment, making it a great time to sell a home, though a tricky time to buy one.
-RedFin.com reports that home prices in Chatham in May 2021 were up 27.5% from last year, with a median price of $955K.
-House prices vary from high-end properties in Chatham to more affordable options in Barnstable, selling for a median price of $570K, up 52.6% since last year.
+The housing market is still thriving on the Cape at the moment, continuing to be great time to sell a home, though a tricky time to buy one.
+House prices vary from high-end properties in Chatham to more affordable options in Barnstable.

 should i retire to cape cod 05If you’re not looking to buy a property of your own, renting is an option as well.
 A retirement community is also a great choice if you’re looking to be around other folks your age, don’t want the hassle of homeownership and property maintenance, want extra support as you age, and are looking for lots of amenities and activities.

-Assisted living costs on Cape Cod vary but average $6,338 per month, according to the Genworth Financial Cost of Care Survey 2020.
-This is slightly higher than that state average and about $2,000 higher than that national average.
+Assisted living costs on Cape Cod vary but average $7,000 per month, according to the Genworth Financial Cost of Care Survey 2021.
+This is slightly higher than that state average and over $2,500 higher than that national average.
 While the cost may be slightly higher, the benefits of living in this beautiful area can certainly be worth it.

-In addition, all Cape Cod’s towns offer various housing options for people on all kinds of budgets.
+In addition, all Cape Cod’s towns offer various housing options for people on all kinds of budgets; however, the year-round rental market is becoming more challenging with the lack of affordable housing.

 While the Cape has expensive high-end options like multi-million-dollar estates and beachfront mansions in Hyannis and Chatham, it also has cheaper options in the same or nearby towns.
 Expensive housing generally provides additional advantages, like a private beach or water access.

-Nearby beaches at Yarmouth like Bayview and Colonial Acres and conservation areas provide scenic beauty whenever you need it.
-Located in the middle of Cape Cod, Dennis allows access to all the major towns.
-It is quiet in the winter and bustling in the summer.
-There are beaches on either side and plenty of nearby local Cape Cod restaurants and shopping areas.
+Nearby beaches and conservation areas provide scenic beauty whenever you seek it.
+Most of the Cape is quiet in the winter and bustling in the summer.
+There are beaches on either side and plenty of nearby local Cape Cod restaurants and vibrant nightlife.

 The Best Healthcare and Retiree Living